Manifesto-Digital/contentful-gatsby-netlify/documentation/08-contentful.md

 The `menuParent` choice is when the editor chooses the direct parent of the current page to generate the hierarchy.

-This will then update this slug field to show the full url path for the piece of content.
+This will then update this slug field to show the full URL path for the piece of content.

 #### Menu Parent

 A hierarchy select menu that is populated from the `Component - URL hierarchy`.
-This allows the editor to choose the direct parent and from that we can populate the full path of the page.
+This allows the editor to choose the direct parent and from that, we can populate the full path of the page.

-Currently the IDs of two top level `Component - URL hierarchy` pieces of content that are hard-coded in the extension.
+Currently the IDs of two top-level `Component - URL hierarchy` pieces of content that are hard-coded in the extension.
 It checks the current content type to determine what hierarchy to use.

 **Legal Page content types**